nicococo/scRNA/README.md

 # About
-Python framework for single-cell RNA-seq clustering with special focus on multitask clustering.
+Python framework for single-cell RNA-seq clustering with special focus on transfer learning (multitask/domain adaptation).
 This package contains methods for generating and clustering (single task and multitask).

 This software was written by Nico Goernitz, Bettina Mieth, Alex Gutteridge.
 TU Berlin, 2016.